urbanjost/M_framework/README.md

 test program skeletons instead.
 -->
 <!--
-Of course any user-supplied method such as a file listing what tests to execute or skip or build the tests conditionally with a preprocessor or using procedure pointers in clever ways to point to a no-op procedure are just a few examples of alternate methods.
+Of course any user-supplied method such as a file listing which tests to execute or skip or build the tests conditionally with a preprocessor or using procedure pointers in clever ways to point to a no-op procedure are just a few examples of alternate methods.
--->
+>